billhails/PyScheme/README.md

 A small lambda-language interpreter written in Python

-I have self few ideas I'd like to pull in from my abortive F-natural project,
+I have a few ideas I'd like to pull in from my abortive F-natural project,
 specifically:

 * incorporate `amb` with keywords `then` and `back`, i.e. `define x = 5 then 6`